mchevalier2/mchevalier2.github.io/_pages/projects.md

 <br/>

-**Note: Due to technical issues, the content of some projects' page is not accessible.
-I am working on this.**
+**Note: Due to technical issues, the content of some projects' page is not accessible anymore.
+This website is not maintained.**

 <!-- pages/projects.md -->
 <div class="projects">